aporlowski/pi-sdr/README-Speech-to-Text.md

 ### Setup trunk-recorder as a Docker container on Ubuntu

-A docker container povides a quick and easy method to install the trunk-recorder software if you do not need to modify its source code.
+A Docker container provides a quick and easy method to install the trunk-recorder software if you do not need to modify its source code.

 We assume your environment already has Docker installed.
 If not we suggest you look at [these installation instructions](https://docs.docker.com/engine/install/ubuntu/) [5].